Lionsberg/lionsberg-wiki/Individuals.md

 The [[Lionsberg System]] is rooted first in the Sovereignty, Autonomy, [[Authority]], and Voluntary Association among Individuals.

-Individuals inalienably possess all of their inherent [[Rights And Responsibilities]].
+Individuals inalienably possess all inherent [[Rights And Responsibilities]].

 Individuals are regarded as: